Can a City Be Liable for Poor Road Conditions?

 According to a report by the National Highway Traffic Safety Administration, poor road conditions are a contributing factor in nearly one-third of all traffic accidents.
 Potholes, for example, are a common type of road damage that can cause serious accidents.
 If a car hits a pothole, it can lose control and crash into another car or a pedestrian.

-If you’ve been involved in a traffic accident that you believe was caused by road damage, you should speak to a lawyer as soon as possible.
+If you’ve been involved in a traffic accident that you believe was caused by road damage in Glendale, you should speak to a lawyer as soon as possible.
 A lawyer can help you investigate the accident and determine whether or not road damage was a factor.

 Hire a Lawyer to Discuss Your Traffic Accident

 Road damage is one of the leading causes of traffic accidents.
 If you’ve been injured in a traffic accident caused by road damage, you may be able to seek compensation from the responsible party.
-A qualified personal injury lawyer can help you assess your claim and pursue the compensation you deserve.
+A qualified Glendale hazardous road accident lawyer can help you assess your claim and pursue the compensation you deserve.
 Contact the skilled attorneys at the Aratta Law Firm at (818) 550-1111 for immediate consultations.